Herdora/chisel/docs/contact.md

 # 📞 Contact & Support

-Need help with Chisel?
+Need help with Keys & Caches?
 Have questions, feedback, or want to connect with the community?
 We're here to help!

 ## 🆘 Getting Help